Maxi Pereira: International career

 A Uruguayan international since making his debut on 26 October 2005 in a friendly loss, away against Mexico, Pereira quickly became a regular for his country, and represented it at the 2007 Copa América.
 He was selected for the squad at the 2010 FIFA World Cup in South Africa, playing all the games and minutes for the eventual semi-finalists.
-In the quarter-finals against Ghana, he missed his penalty shootout attempt but the side eventually qualified for the next stage, where he scored his first goal as an international in a 2–3 loss against the Netherlands, finding the net in the 91st minute.
+In the quarter-finals against Ghana, he missed his penalty shootout attempt but the side eventually advanced to the next stage, where he scored his first goal as an international in a 3–2 loss to the Netherlands, finding the net in the 91st minute.

 Pereira was again an undisputed starter for Uruguay in the 2011 Copa América held in Argentina, with the national team winning their 15th continental tournament.
 He played 14 times in qualification for the 2014 World Cup, scoring once in a 4–2 victory over Peru on 10 June 2012 and opening the scoring as his team won 5–0 away to Jordan in a play-off to qualify for the tournament, on 13 November of the following year.

-Pereira was the first player sent off in the finals in Brazil, receiving his marching orders in injury time of the 1–3 defeat to Costa Rica in Fortaleza after kicking Joel Campbell.
+Pereira was the first player sent off in the finals in Brazil, receiving his marching orders in injury time of the opening 3–1 defeat to Costa Rica in Fortaleza after kicking Joel Campbell.
 He played a further two matches in the tournament, which ended for the Charrúas at the last-16 stage.

 On 28 March 2015, Pereira earned his 100th cap in a 1–0 friendly defeat of Morocco in Agadir, becoming only the second Uruguayan after Diego Forlán to reach the milestone.
 He played every minute of the campaign at that year's Copa América, captaining the team in their final group fixture against Paraguay in place of the suspended Diego Godín.

 On 9 June 2016, Pereira surpassed Forlán as Uruguay's most capped player by earning his 113th in the team's final group game at the Copa América Centenario in the United States; the 1–0 loss to Venezuela eliminated the nation.
 The 34-year-old was also selected for the 2018 World Cup, but did not leave the bench.
 He retired in November of that year with 125 caps to his name.